Skip to content

 Definition

 In-flight batching is a request-scheduling technique used by self-hosted LLM inference servers to keep a GPU fully occupied while generating text.
 In a naive server, a batch of requests starts together and the GPU waits for the slowest one to finish before accepting any new work.
-In-flight batching (the term NVIDIA's TensorRT-LLM uses; vLLM and others call the closely related idea continuous batching) instead manages the batch at the granularity of a single generation step.
-After each token is produced, a completed sequence is evicted from the batch and a freshly arrived request is slotted into the vacated space.
+In-flight batching — the term NVIDIA's TensorRT-LLM uses; vLLM and others call the closely related idea continuous batching — instead manages the batch at the granularity of a single generation step.
+After each token is produced, any completed sequence is evicted from the batch and a freshly arrived request is slotted into the vacated space, so the batch is perpetually draining and refilling rather than marching in lockstep.

 Why it matters for self-hosting

-Generated sequences differ wildly in length.
-Without in-flight batching, a batch of ten requests where nine finish quickly stalls until the tenth long answer completes, wasting most of the GPU.
-Evicting and refilling per step removes that head-of-line blocking, so throughput climbs and the average time a request waits in the queue falls.
-For a sovereign operator running inference on their own hardware, this is the difference between a GPU that idles at 30% and one that stays saturated.
+Generated sequences differ wildly in length: one user asks for a yes/no answer while another requests a thousand-word explanation.
+Without in-flight batching, a batch of ten requests where nine finish quickly stalls until the tenth long answer completes, wasting most of the GPU on padding.
+Per-step eviction and refill removes that head-of-line blocking, so throughput climbs sharply and the average time a request spends queued falls with it.
+For a sovereign operator running inference on owned hardware, this is the difference between a GPU that idles at a fraction of capacity and one that stays saturated — which directly translates into how many users, agents, or background jobs one machine can serve.
+The technique is standard in mainstream serving engines, so a home lab gets it by choosing the right server software rather than writing scheduler code.

 The trade-offs